markellisdev/Flask-Website/README.md

 NOTE: For now, the Contact form has no way of working, so I'd like to eventually troubleshoot that issue...... but it's not really a priority since I only set out to prove concepts and improve my skills.... not build a fully funtioning website.

+## References/Resources Used
+For Zappa/Lambda deployment, I relied mainly on this article, [Deploy a Serverless Web App on AWS Lambda with Zappa](https://pythonforundergradengineers.com/deploy-serverless-web-app-aws-lambda-zappa.html)

+For Zappa reference, [the repo](https://github.com/Miserlou/Zappa) is most helpful.

+For an AWS policy of least privilege, [this one](https://github.com/Miserlou/Zappa/issues/244#issuecomment-632490490) worked for me.

 ## Copyright and License

 Copyright ©2016-2020 Mark Ellis Development and Consulting.